 - Valid I-94 Record.

-If all these documents are valid/unexpired, it is acceptable for a visa sticker/stamp to expire while a student is inside the U.S. Additionally, the dates of a visa sticker/stamp is typically based on “Visa Reciprocity”, reflecting agreements between countries.
-For example, if a U.S. citizen studies abroad as a student in Italy, the duration of their visa sticker/stamp would be similar to that of an Italian student studying in the U.S. However, the ultimate decision and visa sticker/stamp dates are always subject to the discretion of the consular officer.
+If all these documents are valid/unexpired, it is acceptable for a visa sticker/stamp to expire while a student is inside the U.S. Additionally, the dates of a visa sticker/stamp are typically based on “Visa Reciprocity,” which reflects agreements between countries.
+For example, if a U.S. citizen studies abroad as a student in Italy, the duration of their visa sticker/stamp would be similar to that of an Italian student studying in the U.S. However, the ultimate decision and visa sticker/stamp dates are always subject to the discretion of the U.S. consular officer.

 Remember to Update the ISO

-Students are advised to update their visa sticker/stamp information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section on the left sidebar menu, select “Visa Interview & Approval”, and complete the e-Forms.
+Students are advised to update their visa sticker/stamp information by logging into their iMIT Portal account (through “Full Client Services for Students”), navigating to the “Admission” section on the left sidebar menu, selecting “Visa Interview & Approval”, and completing the e-Forms.
 This process enables the ISO to access current data on students and their visa sticker/stamp processing times, aiding us in assisting other students who inquire about visa wait and processing times.

 Additional Questions?